-Rates per kilometre, which may be used in determining the allowable deduction for business travel against an allowance or advance where actual costs are not claimed, are determined using the table published on this website under Legal Counsel / Secondary Legislation / Income Tax Notices / Fixing of rate per kilometre in respect of motor vehicles.
+Rates per kilometre, which may be used in determining the allowable deduction for business travel against an allowance or advance where actual costs are not claimed, are determined using the table to be published on this SARS website www.sars.gov.za, under Legal Counsel / Secondary Legislation / Income Tax Notices / 2023 / Fixing of rate per kilometre in respect of motor vehicles.

 - 80% of the travelling allowance must be included in the employee’s remuneration for the purposes of calculating PAYE.
 The percentage is reduced to 20% if the employer is satisfied that at least 80% of the use of the motor vehicle for the tax year will be for business purposes.